materight/ais-projects/bio_inspired_ai/notes.md

 ### Questions
 - **What do you think is the most efficient way to handle constraints in EAs?** \
-If we consider computational efficiency, the most efficient way of handling constraints in EAs is probably by penalty, since it does not require additional expensive computations than an unconstrained EA and it is easy to implement.
+If we consider computational efficiency, the most efficient way of handling constraints in EAs is probably by penalty, since it does not require additional expensive computations w.r.t. an unconstrained EA and it is easy to implement.
 We can also use all the existing EA algorithm by simply changing the fitness function.
+Another computationally efficient approach is the death penalty, that however have several drawbacks (i.e. losing the information of unfeasible solutions and the possibility of killing the whole population), so it may be better to use the penalty function approach anyway.

 - **Do you think that the presence of constraints makes the search always more difficult?
 Can you think of cases in which the constraints could actually make the search easier?** \
-in general es, they make the search more difficult because they introduce additional factors that add complexity the objective's fitness landscape, therefore potentially reducing the convergency speed.
+In general they make the search more difficult because they introduce additional factors that add complexity to the objective's fitness landscape, therefore potentially reducing the convergency speed.
 However, if we have a clear idea of the kind of solution we want to obtain, we can exploit the constraints to direct the search process towards the wanted feasible space.
 In this case the constraints would be only a way to limit the search space, since they would increase/decrease the fitness according to previous knowledge we have about the problem.
-They would not be something that we need to trade-off with the actual fitness and that slow down the search space.
+They would not be something that we need to trade-off with the actual fitness and that slow down the search in the solution space.